harish02murali/MatrixModelHMC_pytorch/README.md

 \end{aligned}
 $$

 In this codebase the couplings and mass-deformation choice are set via the CLI flags `--coupling` and `--model`.
 Use `--model pikkt4d_type1` for the Type I deformation (pass a single value to `--coupling`, interpreted as $g$) and `--model pikkt4d_type2` for Type II (two values to `--coupling`: first $g$, second $\omega$).
 A generic $D$-dimensional Yang-Mills model is also available via `--model yangmills`, where you can set the dimension with `--nmat`.
-You can register additional models in `models.py` and select them at runtime via `--model`.
+You can register additional models in the `models/` package and select them at runtime via `--model`.

-Fermion determinants are evaluated via the reduced Majorana/Weyl matrices in `models.py`.
+Fermion determinants are evaluated via the reduced Majorana/Weyl matrices in `models/utils.py`.

 The package also includes a generic $D$-dimensional Yang-Mills matrix model (choose `--model yangmills`), whose action is $\frac{N}{g} \left(\sum_i \operatorname{Tr}(X_i^2) - \frac14\sum_{ij} \operatorname{Tr}([X_i,X_j]^2)\right)$.